jeffreyevans/Croatia_sdm/README.md

 1. accuracy.R – Modification of rfUtilities function which provides validation metrics based on confusion matrix

 2. check.packages.R - Checks if required libraries are installed and adds them if not in library.
 Also defines library environment and mirror.
-Can be urn to simply add required libraries to current R environmnet.
+Can be used to simply add required libraries to current R environmnet.

 3. occurrence.threshold.R - Modification of rfUtilities function to include log loss as option